Farrasffn/OlistDashboard/Readme.md

 # About
-This is one of my project at Data Series 10.0 from dibimbing.id.
+This is one of my projects at Data Series 10.0 from dibimbing.id.
 I developed a dashboard based on the provided dataset, designed to help users quickly gain insights for informed business decisions.
 Here the link to access my dashboard on Tableau: